Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Coremark score | 57405 | 61439 |

-Graviton4 seems to have the highest score even in the Graviton series, which is highly rated for its performance-price ratio.
+Graviton4 appears to have the highest score even among the Graviton series, which is highly rated for its performance-to-price ratio.

-As for Axion, it seems that there is a performance improvement of more than 40% compared to instances with the same 4th generation Intel processor.
+As for Axion, it appears to have more than 40% performance improvement compared to instances using the same 4th generation Intel processor.

-There is almost no difference in the on-demand price of the two, but Axion has about 7% higher performance.
+There is little difference in the on-demand price between the two, but Axion has about 7% higher performance.

-This has not been officially stated by either company, but it is thought to be within the range of the difference in clock frequency as reported on some sites.
+This has not been officially stated by either company, but it is thought to be within the range of differences in clock frequency reported on some sites.

 (Graviton4 2.7-2.8GHz, Axion 3.0GHz?)